prominence-eosc/docs/storage.md

 {: .notice--warning}

 ### B2DROP
 In order to mount your B2DROP storage in jobs firstly an app username and password needs to be created.
-This can be done by going to https://b2drop.eudat.eu/settings/user/security clicking *Create new app password*.
+This can be done by going to [https://b2drop.eudat.eu/settings/user/security](https://b2drop.eudat.eu/settings/user/security) and clicking *Create new app password*.

 ### OneData
 In order to mount your OneData storage in jobs firstly an access token needs to be created using the *Access tokens* menu in the OneData web interface.